Amazon Expands Same-Day Fresh Food Delivery to 1,000 Cities

 The trick to getting your money's worth out of annual memberships

 The key to making any of these memberships worth the annual fee is making sure the full list of perks are ones you would actually use.
-Each membership above comes with far more than grocery delivery perks.
+Each membership comes with far more than grocery delivery perks.
 Some include members' only discounts to save on gas, free streaming subscriptions, pharmacy delivery and more.

-Another important thing to do to make sure your membership is saving you money instead of pushing you to spend more is to avoid dropping impulse purchases into your cart to meet order minimums.
+Another important thing to do to make sure your membership is saving you money, instead of pushing you to spend more, is to avoid dropping impulse purchases into your cart to meet order minimums.

 Related content